CrowdStrike/Cloud-AWS/Security-Hub/manual-install.md

 This guide will walk you through the steps required to manually deploy the Security Hub integration application.
 The guide is based off the CloudFormation guide.

+> [!IMPORTANT]
-> :memo: **NOTE:** This guide assumes that you already have a pre-existing VPC and network infrastructure where you would like to deploy the application in.
+> This guide is designed with the assumption that you already have a pre-existing VPC (Virtual Private Cloud) and network infrastructure
+> where you plan to deploy the application.
+If you do not have a VPC and network infrastructure set up yet, we recommend that you first
+> create and configure these resources to meet your needs.
+Once your VPC and network infrastructure are in place, you can proceed with the steps
+> outlined in this guide to deploy the application.

 ## Table of Contents